aws-samples/mlops-pipeline-prestodb/blog_post.md

     SageMaker Pipelines can be used to string together a sequence of data processing, model training, tuning and evaluation step to train a binary classification machine learning model using scikit-learn.
-    The trained model can then be used for batch inference, or hosted on a SageMaker Endpoint for real-time inference.
-At the end of this run, navigate to
+    At the end of this run, navigate to [`pipelines`](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-studio.html)
-    [`pipelines`](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-studio.html)
     on the Studio Navigation pane: